Should It Be Illegal To Be A Stay-At-Home-Mom? One Columnist Thinks So

 For many women (and their children) the role of stay-at-home mom is invaluable; however, at least according to one Australian editor-in-chief, the workforce may be better off if being a stay-at-home mom were to become illegal.
-Yes, you read that right: illegal, reports Fox News.
+Yes, you read that right: illegal, according to Fox News.
 According to Sarrah Le Marquand, editor-in-chief of Stellar, it should be illegal for moms to stay at home after their kids reach school age.

 Whoa.